How a decline in footfall during the pandemic became the catalyst for reaching customers online

 Developing a digital presence wasn’t something they thought of as a priority back in those days, instead focusing their attention on creating a home away from home for the travelers drifting through their idyllic stretch of the Greek coastline.

 Over time however, things began to shift.
 Local competition increased and traveller behaviours and expectations changed.
 Suddenly building your digital presence became an essential part of the hotelier’s skillset.The lull caused by the pandemic, created a further inflection point.The pandemic was limiting travel across the globe — and renewing the focus on reassuring cautious customers via digital means, as well as enabling them to plan and book trips more easily from home.The Aqua Mare team used the dip in tourism as an opportunity to invest time in upgrading both their physical and digital infrastructure.
-They contacted our Online Advisors, a key partner of Google, who provide free training to help businesses improve their online presence.
+They contacted our Online Advisors, a key partner of Google, who provide training free of charge to help businesses improve their online presence.
 One of our Οnline Αdvisors coached them through the process of building a digital marketing plan and fleshing out their digital services, strengthening their ability to reach guests and take bookings online.
 Over the course of three online sessions, the Online Advisor was able to get close to the business, understand their set-up as a company, and offer advice on how to cater to their customer needs digitally and improve user experience.
 With the Online advisor's guidance, they set up a Google My Business profile, uploaded photographs to offer people a sense of the hotel’s ambience, created a virtual tour, integrated an online booking system on their website, and even added a chatbox, so that interested customers could open a personalised dialogue with hotel staff.

 “Our clients loved the chat function because even though it was simple, it was direct, and they knew that they were talking to real people in real time.” - Evangelia